WebDevBootcamp/course-content/module1_weblab_3-2017/index.md

 ## Homework

-Answer the following 4 questions (due date: before next class) for assessment:
+Answer the following 4 questions for assessment (due date: before next class):

 1. What are you most concerned about (fears)?
 2. What are you more excited about?